Muni Figueres (Co-Chair)

 Alfonso Romo Garza

-Christopher Sabatini is the founder of Global Americans and editor of LatinAmericaGoesGlobal.org.
+Christopher Sabatini is senior fellow for Latin America at Chatham House, at the Royal Institute of International Affairs in London, England.
+He is the founder and Executive Director of Global Americans and editor of LatinAmericaGoesGlobal.org.
 He served as Senior Director of Policy at the Americas Society and Council of the Americas from 2005 to 2014 where he founded the journal Americas Quarterly.
 He is currently a Lecturer of International and Public Policy at Columbia University.

 Edward L. Seaton